This article was updated in February 2024

-1. Targus USB 3.0 Docking Station: Best overall
+1. Targus USB 3.0 Docking Station: Best laptop docking stations top pick

 The Targus USB 3.0 Docking Station is a well-rounded option that delivers lots of compatibility while keeping the price relatively low.
 You get the speed of USB 3.0 connectivity but also a dock that will sit your laptop at an angle for easy viewing.
 This unit comes with charging built-in thanks to the 90W charger, so you won't need to keep your laptop charger with you all the time.